Simply bananas

 .

-The claim was that this new way of painting captured not only the image but the atmosphere, or mood; something that photography could not do (how do you like that Mr Photography?).
+The claim they made was that this new way of painting captured not only the image but the atmosphere, or mood at the time; something that photography could not do (“so how do you like that Mr Photography”?).
 Well, it was better than just packing up their kit and looking for another job!

-At that point, some artists no doubt, will have found great excitement in discovering a new way to express themselves, thus qualifying their work for avant guard* status; always with the possibility that 'moving with the times' might in turn, enhance their reputation – a big factor in achieving success as an artist.
+Some artists no doubt, will have found great excitement in discovering a new way to express themselves, thus qualifying their work for avant guard* status; always with the possibility that 'moving with the times' might in turn, enhance their reputation – a big factor in achieving financial success as an artist.

-But, whilst some were excited about the new and leapt on the bandwagon, others, traditionalists, stuck with the more familiar realism.
+But, whilst some were excited about ‘the new’ and leapt on the bandwagon, others, ‘traditionalists’ stuck with the more familiar realism.
+And as time went on, others changed boat midstreem.

 Impressionism was the first, and probably the most successful movement – or *genre - to split away from realism (even today, Impressionism is one of the most popular styles of art) but up until then, realism had ruled for centuries.
 Art had therefore been comparatively easy to understand and judge with all artists seeking a realistic result.

-Realism had been sub-divided into several themed categories, or genres which included: landscapes, portraits, still life, hunting scenes, tavern scenes, family scenes, religious, moral, philosophical Etc. Etc. but all were realistic.
+Realism had been sub-divided into several themed categories, or ‘genres’ which included: landscapes, portraits, still life, hunting scenes, tavern scenes, family scenes, religious, moral, philosophical, vanitas Etc., but all were realistic.

-However, this was all about to change, and the result compounded the problem of understanding what art actually was.
+However, with the establishing of radically new genres, this was all about to change, and the result compounded the problem of understanding what art actually was.

-And, as the twentieth century progressed the birth of each new interpretation only served to compound the confusion in the mind of the art lover.
+As the twentieth century progressed the birth of each new interpretation only served to blend creativity with confusion and the excitmentint of the unknown.

-How do you compare and judge with such a melting pot of new and traditional art?
+This raised the question, how exactly can we compare and judge art with such a melting pot of new and traditional art?

-How, for instance, can you judge a painting executed in traditional realism with a pile of junk – literally junk - standing in a room in The Tate Modern?
+How, for instance, can you judge a painting executed in traditional realism with a pile of junk – literally junk - standing in a room at The Tate Modern?

-One simple coping mechanism is not to think too deeply, or even attempt to understand it, but instead, believe what you are told and embrace everything put in front of you as art; It's art but you don't quite understand it!
+One simple coping mechanism is not to think too deeply, or even attempt to understand it, but instead, believe what you are told and embrace everything put in front of you as art; Accepting it as art but at the same time acknowledging that you don't quite understand it!

 This way you can enjoy it all, like a kid in a candy store… even the sugar rush of blissful ignorance.